• Skip to primary navigation

 Ingredients

-- 2 tsp Himalayan salt (or sea salt, or kosher salt)
+• 2 teaspoon Himalayan salt (or sea salt, or kosher salt)

 Instructions

-- In a cup/mug mix the yeast with the sugar and pour 100 ml lukewarm water.
+• In a cup/mug mix the yeast with the sugar and pour 100 ml of lukewarm water.
 Mix well until both sugar and yeast dissolve.
-You could leave it in the cup or pour it in the well-formed in the flour.
-I recommend the latter as leaving it in the cup requires that you keep an eye on it as it will overflow so, best is to pour it in and set aside for around 20 minutes.
+You could leave it in the cup or pour it into the well-formed flour.
+I recommend the latter as leaving it in the cup requires that you keep an eye on it as it will overflow so, the best is to pour it in and set it aside for around 20 minutes.

-- Once the yeast has become all a big bubble start kneading the bread.
+• Once the yeast has become a big bubble start kneading the bread.
 Pour the remainder of the water and the buttermilk and the crushed linseed.
 Mix very well and knead until the dough no longer sticks to your hand.
 This will probably take 4-5 min or so.

-- Gradually add the olive oil while still kneading.
-Feel free with punching, slapping, stretching, whatever you feel like doing with it but as I said the low glutenous flours do not require that much working but maybe half the time (5-6min instead of 10-12 min what would be needed for a higher gluten flour).
+• Gradually add the olive oil while still kneading.
+Feel free with punching, slapping, stretch, whatever you feel like doing with it but as I said the low glutenous flours do not require that much work but maybe half the time (5-6min instead of 10-12 min what would be needed for a higher gluten flour).

-- Allow to proving for as many hours as you fancy.
+• Allow to prove for as many hours as you fancy.
 I normally leave it between 4-8 hrs.

-- When finished with proving just put into the baking tray.
+• When finished with proof just put it into the greased baking tray.

 Nutrition